Teriks/pake/docs/source/basictasks.rst

 **Note:**

-    each registered task receives a :py:class:`pake.TaskContext` instance as a single argument when run.
+    Each registered task receives a :py:class:`pake.TaskContext` instance as a single argument when run.
     In this example the argument is named **ctx**, but it can be named however you like.
     It is not an error to leave this argument undefined, but you will most likely be using it.

-Here's a contrived pake demo which demonstrates how tasks are written:
+Example:

 .. code-block:: python